nus-cs2103-AY2021S2/tp/docs/developerGuide/feature/Autocomplete.md

 Editing the details of `Person`s and `Event`s is a tedious job due to the user requiring to retype the majority of the detail for a small change.

-The autocomplete feature allows the user to quickkly autocomplete details from the `Person` or `Event` according to the prefixes specified.
+The autocomplete feature allows the user to quickly autocomplete details from the `Person` or `Event` according to the prefixes specified.

 #### Implementation
 * Syntax for Autocomplete: `{edit | eedit} INDEX [PREFIXES...]` + <kbd>TAB</kbd>